 • An increase in the expenditure ratio ρE leads to higher employment.
 An expenditure ratio ρE>1 indicates credit expansion, a ratio ρE<1 indicates credit contraction or debt repayment.

 • Increasing investment expenditures I exert a positive influence on employment, a slowdown of growth does the opposite.

 • An increase in the factor cost ratio ρF leads to higher employment.
 This implies that a higher wage rate W leads to higher employment.
 This is, of course, contrary to conventional economic wisdom.

 Conventional economic wisdom is, we know this from Keynes, wrong.
 Here is not the place for formal proof but the actual graphics from Nick Bunker's post Waiting for healthy U.S. wage growth give intuitive empirical support.

 The correct employment theory tells us that Greece has not only been poisoned but in addition hanged and shot.

-In the old days, economics has been called the dismal science.
-It has now become the lethal science.
+In the old days, economics was called the dismal science.
+It has now become a lethal science.

 Kakarot-Handtke, E. (2012).
 Keynes’s Employment Function and the Gratuitous Phillips Curve Disaster.
 SSRN Working Paper Series, 2130421: 1–19.
 URL